 Having reached a height of about 140 m, the path began to drop again as it approached the village of Achintraid (Achadh na Tràghad, ‘field of the beach’).
 My attention was taken by something beyond it, however, for across Loch Kishorn (Loch Ciseòrn), I could see two large corries and one of these would play a large part in the rest of my day.

 The path spat me out into Achintraid, where I sat on a bench and rested for a bit, drinking water and snacking on snacks.

 The village comprised a line of whitewashed cottages that had been built to house evicted crofters during the Highland Clearances.
 It sat at the end of its own unclassified public road and I allowed this to lead me along the loch shore and through the hamlet of Ardarroch (Àird Daraich, ‘oak headland’).
-This, together with Achintraid and nearby Sanachan, makes up the broader Settlement of Kishorn, which is so-named on road signs but not on the OS map, as though part of some cartographical conspiracy.
+This, together with Achintraid and nearby Sanachan, makes up the broader settlement of Kishorn, which was so-named on road signs but not on my OS map, as though part of some cartographical conspiracy.

 Despite my having discovered the existence of Kishorn, I escaped with my life before any enraged map-makers could track me down and assassinate me.